NIFTy-PPL/NIFTy/docs/source/start.rst

 Some examples of concrete energy classes delivered with NIFTy4 are :py:class:`QuadraticEnergy` (with position-independent curvature, mainly used with conjugate gradient minimization) and :py:class:`WienerFilterEnergy`.
 Energies are classes that typically have to be provided by the user when tackling new IFT problems.

-The minmization procedure can be carried out by one of several algorithms; NIFTy4 currently ships solvers based on
+The minimization procedure can be carried out by one of several algorithms; NIFTy4 currently ships solvers based on

 - the conjugate gradient method (for quadratic energies)
 - the steepest descent method